vantruongno99/TreasureBackEnd/readme.md

     dotnet restore
     ```

-2. (If using EF Core) Apply migrations: (not needed as it is already created)
+2. (If using EF Core) Apply migrations: (not needed as it is already applied)

     ```bash
     dotnet ef migrations add CreateTreasureTable